in28minutes/SpringMvcStepByStep/README.md

 - We expect NO prior experience with web development using Java.
 - We expect NO prior experience with Spring.

+###Running Examples
+- If you are downloading the zip file, unzip the file
+- Open Command Prompt and Change directory to folder containing pom.xml
+- Run command "mvn tomcat7:run"
+- For help : user our installation guide - https://github.com/in28minutes/SpringIn28Minutes/blob/master/InstallationGuide-JavaEclipseAndMaven_v2.pdf

 ##Step wise details
 - Step01.md : Up and running with a web app in Tomcat
 - Step02.md :	First JSP